Goldyr/md2h/README.md

 <!--WARNING: the tag implementation uses String.split right now, it can produce errors mid paragraph-->
 ### Tags
-Tags are optional data of the file you can use them at the start of the file wrapping everything between triple '-' no commas  you can check the top of this file for a better example, this example doesnt use triple'-' to evade conflicts
+Tags are optional data of the file that gets transformed into meta tags in the header, you put them wrapping everything between triple - you can check the top of this file for a better example.
-topic: code
-title: md2h instructions
-description: README for md2h
-tags: ["code", "test"]

 ### Basics
 Blockquotes